Accuracy Scores in Linear Regression Models

 Data Analytics Certificate: Live & Hands-on, In NYC or Online, 0% Financing, 1-on-1 Mentoring, Free Retake, Job Prep.
 Named a Top Bootcamp by Forbes, Fortune, & Time Out.
 Noble Desktop.
 Learn More.

 So what is this 69% measuring?
 It's measuring how close our predictions were, our model's predictions, to a model that just predicted the mean.
-It just said, listen, look at all these values here, average them out, and guess that every time, right?
+It just said, listen, look at all these values here, average them out, and guess that each time, right?
 So just really eyeballing this, we can, actually, we can get the mean.
 That's pretty easy.

 So 29.47.
 If our model just guessed 29.47 for every single one of these, it's just like, yeah, they're all around there.
 What's this one?
 29.47.
-Oh, how do you, what do you predict given this set of features?
+"Oh, what do you predict given this set of features?"
 29.47.
 It just guessed that for every single one.
-If it did that, then each one of these, their score would be zero because it's comparing it against that.
+If it did that, then each one of these, their score would be zero, because it's comparing predictions against that average.

 69% more accurate than just guessing the mean every time.
 And that's actually really good.
 That's a very good score.